VitaNova (SHOW) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 VitaNova Historical Price

-According to the latest data gathered on VitaNova live price page, the current price of VitaNova is 0.00039873USD.
-The circulating supply of VitaNova(SHOW) is 1.00B SHOW , giving it a market capitalization of $398.73K.
+According to the latest data gathered on VitaNova live price page, the current price of VitaNova is 0USD.
+The circulating supply of VitaNova(SHOW) is 1.00B SHOW , giving it a market capitalization of $398.66K.

 - 30 Days0.00%$ --$ 0.000815$ 0.000343